Methamphetamine Drug Info

 Methamphetamine has toxic effects.
 In animals, a single high dose of the drug has been shown to damage nerve terminals in the dopamine-containing regions of the brain.
 The large release of dopamine produced by methamphetamine is thought to contribute to the drug’s toxic effects on nerve terminals in the brain.
 High doses can elevate body temperature to dangerous, sometimes lethal, levels, as well as cause convulsions.

 Long-term methamphetamine abuse results in many damaging effects, including addiction.
-Addiction is a chronic, relapsing disease, characterized by compulsive drug-seeking and drug use which is accompanied by functional and molecular changes in the brain.
+Addiction is a chronic, relapsing condition, characterized by compulsive drug-seeking and drug use which is accompanied by functional and molecular changes in the brain due to the drugs.
+A person can be said to be addicted when they continue to use and seek out the drug despite known negative consequences.

 Long-term effects of methamphetamine abuse: